Taking Children into Temporary Custody

 2. Identify the risks to the child and the family’s strengths.

 2. If during the investigation, it is determined that the family can benefit from community-based services to prevent removal and allow the child to safely remain in the home, refer the family to the appropriate level of services.
+For Indian children, this includes tribal programs and other culturally responsive services.

 3. When law enforcement has taken a child into temporary custody and it is determined by DCFS that the child(ren) can return home safely, ARA approval and notification to law enforcement is required.

-2. If one or more safety threats are present, and placement in out-of-home care is the only protecting intervention possible.
+3. If one or more safety threats are present, and placement in out-of-home care is the only protecting intervention possible.

 1. Contact your SCSW, and